pankajrohilla/pankajrohilla.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-announcement: >
-  Currently in the tenure-track faculty market.

 ---